emmcalla/04-Space-Shooter/README.md

-# 04-Space-Shooter
+# Project-Template-Godot
-a space shooter project for C220
+A default Godot project template for MSCH-C220